Muskegon Dog Bite Attorney

 - Lost wages (while healing or from doctor visits)

-If you have any questions or concerns, especially regarding Michigan dog bite laws, don’t hesitate to contact us at (231) 722-2444.
+If you have any questions or concerns, especially regarding Michigan dog bite laws, don’t hesitate to contact a Muskegon dog bite attorney at (231) 722-2444.

 A child was attacked by a neighbor’s dog.
 The child was playing at the neighbor’s house when the dog attacked causing severe damage to the child’s face.
 Fortunately, no long-term disfigurement.
 Settlement of almost a quarter of a million dollars.